jw5250/Donation-Website/docs/DesignDoc.md

 ​
 ![Domain Model](DomainModel.jpg)
 ​
-As of now, the helper is a donor who has a set of items they can purchase in order to help ArtsRoc fund its programs (or aspects of them), and in turn, could get a reward given they’ve donated enough.
+The application domain of our project centers around gathering donations that ArtsRoc can use to improve current and create new programs.
+According to our domain diagram, the helper is a donor who has a set of items they can purchase in order to help ArtsRoc fund its programs (or aspects of them), and in turn, could get a reward given they’ve donated enough.
+Said rewards are not automatically provided to the User upon a certain threshold met.
 They can also see specific events scheduled by the organizations.
-The Ufund Manager directly modifies what the helper and search through and buy.
+Said events have a given name, date, and time.
+The Ufund Manager directly modifies what the helper searches through and buys.
 They also will have full control over the donation rewards and the event schedule.
-The checkout manager helps the user manage the set of orders they want to purchase alongside providing a way for them to do such.
+The checkout manager helps the user manage the set of orders they want to purchase alongside providing a way for them to do such.​​ The authentication system determines who is allowed to log in as a U fund Manager or a helper.
+The funding basket is something that the user has, and stores all the needs the helper wants.
+It allows the helper to buy a group of things at once instead of one at a time.
 ​
 ​
 ## Architecture and Design